d4n3sh/thedaneshproject/content/posts/2007-12-21-malaysian-toll-rates-from-jan-1-2008.md

   - 889737101

 ---
-Get ready people, the increase may look small but for those who use these routes daily it&#8217;s gonna cost them dearly over a long period.
+Get ready people, the increase may look small but for those who use these routes daily it's gonna cost them dearly over a long period.